‘Take his pulse, he’s blue’: Bodycam footage shows fatal encounter between epileptic Indiana man and first responders - KESQ

 Earl’s encounter with first responders began earlier that day, when he had a seizure at his sister’s home.

-“The paramedics were called there, some of the same ones that was at his house later that night,” Widner said last week at a news conference.
+“The paramedics were called there, some of the same ones that was at his house later that night,” Widner said at last week’s news conference.

 Her husband, Chuck, told reporters a deputy sheriff was also present that morning and they “had no problems.”